Mariiiapena/python_Portfolio/README.md

 # Analysing patient data

-In this analysus, we looked at inflammation data for multiple patients
+In this analysis, we looked at inflammation data for multiple patients

 ```python
 import numpy as np